aravindkumarchittem/sqlnject-login/README.md

 # sqlnject-login
-Blocks the sql injection for login
+A pseudo code that Blocks the sql injection for login(input field)